 From De Re Coquinaria I.III.4-5, 1st century

 It is well known that the Romans flavored wines using a variety of ingredients, from honey and resin to salt and spices.
 (For a tasty example, see my previous blog post about Conditum.)
 But they also used flowers!
-This relatively unknown practice made for wines that not only smelled beautiful, but also had beautiful sounding names – like the rose-infused Rosatum and the violet-infused Violatium.
+This relatively unknown practice made for wines that not only smell beautiful, but also have beautifully sounding names – like the rose-infused Rosatum and the violet-infused Violatium.

 Despite being some of the easiest recipes that you’ll find in the De Re Coquinaria, Rosatum and Violatium are unpopular among today’s culinary adventurers.
 But don’t worry, these wines aren’t ignored because of some eccentric ingredient the Romans went nuts for, such as sterile sow’s womb, peacock tongue, or brains.
 Instead the reason is more practical: the key ingredient of these recipes is time.
 You need at least 3 weeks to reach a satisfactory result.